 - Taking relevant enforcement action in relation to illegal development that affects the city’s heritage items.

 Council also takes an active role in other aspects of heritage management that address expectations of the community and fulfil our social responsibility by:

-- Involving the community in decisions relating to heritage in a number of ways including through the Wollongong Heritage Advisory Committee’s regular meetings
+- Involving the community in decisions relating to heritage in a number of ways including through the Wollongong Heritage Reference Group’s regular meetings

 - Managing and maintaining a diverse range of Council-owned and managed heritage assets and places of Aboriginal Heritage Significance